radius-project/docs/docs/content/concepts/environments-concept/_index.md

 ### Separation of concerns

 With Radius environments, central operations and IT teams can define and share environments with development teams for them to deploy applications into.
 Ops teams focus on configuring the compute, dependencies, networking, and other infrastructure concerns, while developers focus on the business and application concerns.
-This allows each team to focus on what matters most to them, without needing to become experts in every aspect of the infraastructure and application.
+This allows each team to focus on what matters most to them, without needing to become experts in every aspect of the infrastructure and application.

 ### Developer productivity

-Once an environment template is defined, developers can get up and running with a prepared devlopment, pre-production, or production environment in minutes.
+Once an environment template is defined, developers can get up and running with a prepared development, pre-production, or production environment in minutes.
 No more waiting for manual provisioning or configuration or inter-team coordination.

 ### Replication and consistency